-The idea of buying a holiday home abroad is something many of us dream of, but what’s the reality and how where should you start your search?
+The idea of buying an overseas property is something many of us dream of.
+But what’s the reality and where should you start your search?

 Starting your search

 It’s easy to do a lot of your window shopping on the web.
 But be aware that until you actually see the property yourself, you won’t know what you’re getting into.
 There are lots of websites that list overseas properties and some that are better for specific countries.